brianhouse/art_and_code/NEXT.md

 add a function to move() to a given location ? make a "rotate" property in the agent to adjust for drawing wrong

-if you dont collide with walls, they shouldn't make you invisible

-need to have collides written first for wall visibility
+note the need to have collides written first for wall visibility

 ### general